dhr. dr. F. (Fred) Spier

 Over the past 20 years Spier has promoted big history in countries all around the world.
 Between 2011 and 2014 he was the Founding Vice President of the International Big History Association (IBHA), while he served as its President between 2014 and 2016.
 Spier was Program Chair of the IBHA inaugural conference held in August 2012 at Grand Valley State University, Grand Rapids / Allendale, and a member of the Program Committee for the August 2014 IBHA conference at Dominican University of California at San Rafael, where he delivered the final keynote speech 'The Future of Big History.'
 He was again a member of the Program Committee for the July 2016 IBHA conference at the University of Amstrdam, where he delivered the opening keynote "Unexpected Goldmines."

 Between 1982 and 1992 Spier executed a historical and cultural anthropological research project on religion, politics and ecology in Andean Peru.
 This led to the publication of two books.
 His highly-praised book Religious Regimes in Peru (1994) is a long-term study of religion and politics in Peru viewed from a world-historical perspective, while his second book San Nicolás de Zurite (1995) offers detailed anthropological and historical case studies of the same theme.
 For his book Religious Regimes in Peru Spier was awarded a 1993 Praemium Erasmianum Study Prize as an outstanding dissertation.
 In 1996 Spier presented his findings in Cusco at the Universidad Nacional San Antonio Abad during several exciting academic meetings, including an official book presentation in the Salón de Grados of UNSAAC in the very center of Cusco.
 This led to considerable recognition of his work in Peru at the regional and national levels.
+The US anthropologist Eric Wolf used Religious Regimes in Peru during the 1990s while teaching at the Graduate School of the City University of New York.

 In 1978 Spier received a M.Sc. in biochemistry with distinction at the University of Leiden, NL, with research experience in plant genetic engineering and the synthesis of oligonucleotides.
 In 1987 Spier obtained an M.A. in cultural anthropology at the Free University Amsterdam (cum laude -- the highest distinction in the Netherlands) and in 1992 a Ph.D. in cultural anthropology and social history (cum laude) at the University of Amsterdam.